-Draw a great looking Katana with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Katana with easy, step-by-step drawing instructions, and video tutorial.

 Scroll down for a downloadable PDF of this tutorial.